Mimi1706/chess-tournament-scoreboard/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

-## [OpenClassrooms] - Projet 4 : Développer un programme logiciel en Python
+# [OpenClassrooms] - Projet 4 : Développer un programme logiciel en Python

-As part of the Openclassrooms [Python software developer program](https://openclassrooms.com/fr/paths/518-developpeur-dapplication-python)
+As part of the Openclassrooms [Python software developer program](https://openclassrooms.com/fr/paths/518-developpeur-dapplication-python), this project focuses on the use of the Model-View-Controller design pattern.

-### Chess Club

 ## Prerequisites for installation